Decoding Your Vaginal Discharge

 We recommend examining your current diet, incorporating probiotic rich food throughout the day and taking a natural probiotic supplement, and trying any one of our signature products for both immediate relief and maintaining your vaginal flora as a form of preventative care.
 All natural and organic, each product is formulated with ingredients with anti-fungal, antibacterial, antiviral properties that work with your body to address symptoms of discomfort.

-Yellow or Green Discharge
+If your Discharge is Yellow or Green

 If you see yellow or green discharge, don’t immediately freak—this color discharge is more normal than you think, especially if it’s a one-off occurrence.
 Look at your diet or any supplements you take because what you eat may be the cause for colored discharge ranging from daffodil yellow to chartreuse green.